SpinStabilized/dbot/README.md

 Some features I am considering for the future include:

-* Get the latest images from the Curiosity or Perserverance Rovers
+* Get the latest images from the Curiosity or Perseverance Rovers
 * View upcoming space launches

 ### Built With